rahmcoff/ESDocs/docs/room-editor/behaviours/animation.md

 Determines the amount of time to wait before bounce.
 </div>

+When the animation prop reaches the Waypoint the prop will stay there for `Pause` seconds and then return.

 :::note
 This property is only active if the `Bounce` property is active
 :::